• Do you want to feel truly good?

 This should make it readable on all modern devices.

-If there are any problems with downloading the anxiety ebook or you are not satisfied for any reason, then I will happily provide a full refund.
+If there are any problems with downloading the ebook or you are not satisfied for any reason, then I will happily provide a full refund within 30 days of purchase.

 Simply email me through the contact page on PsyBlog and let me know the problem.